 Visuteach provides online membership packages for the 11+ Kent Test, also known as the PESE (Procedure for Entry into Secondary Education) test.
-Our Kent membership packages are also useful for the Bucks (Buckinghamshire) 11+ test, since the format of the new GL Assessment Bucks 11+ test is similar to the format of the GL Assessment Kent 11+ test.
+Visuteach membership packages that are suitable for 11 plus Kent Test preparation are shown below, and demos of our software are further down this page.

 Kent Test 11+ Demos

 Untimed tests have answers immediately after each question, timed tests have answers at the end of the test.

 This is a demo showing the 21 types of question (with answers immediately after each question).